ghjang/ghjang.github.com/_posts/2016-08-13-artificial-rhythmic-groupings.md

 ---

-NOTE: It is not written completely.
+NOTE: It is not written completely yet.